Coupling Designs for Randomized Experiments with Complex Treatments: Concluding Remarks

 \section{Concluding Remarks}

+Coupling designs provide a powerful approach for improving the efficiency of experimentation over complex treatment spaces.
+We showed that such treatments naturally arise in a wide variety of economic applications.
+Some examples covered in Section \ref{section:overview} include cash transfer and network experiments in development economics, behavioral experiments with multivariate information structures, and discrete choice experiments in marketing and industrial organization.

-Coupling designs provide a powerful approach for improving the efficiency of experimental designs in complex treatment spaces.
-The core insight is that the mechanism underlying conventional stratification can be extended to complex treatment spaces by matching units into similar groups, then assigning within-group treatments that are highly dispersed over the space $\suppf$.
-The efficiency gain from coupling designs is proportional to the product of sample dispersion and match quality.
-The attained dispersion depends on the shape of the influence functions $\si(\cdot)$, where high dispersion is achieved when the $\si(\cdot)$ are well-approximated on the high-dispersion eigenspaces of the coupling operator $U_G$ associated with the relevant coupling design.
+The key insight of our work is that the mechanism underlying conventional stratification can be extended by first matching similar units into groups, then assigning within-group treatments to be highly dispersed over the treatment space $\suppf$.
+The efficiency gain from coupling designs is proportional to the product of sample dispersion and match quality, with a tradeoff where dispersion is increasing and match quality decreasing in the tuple size $k$.
+The attained dispersion depends on well-approximation of the influence functions $\si(\cdot)$ on the high dispersion eigenspaces of the coupling operator $U_G$, generally amounting to a mild smoothness requirement.

 Several directions for future work remain.
 First, we focused on exchangeable couplings with fixed marginals for tractability and exposition.
 Alternative designs that use non-exchangeable couplings or allow for flexible marginal distributions may offer further efficiency improvements, but require new tools to analyze their properties.
-Second, the key insight of producing high sample dispersion among similar experimental units applies very broadly, and the stratified structure of coupling designs is not essential to leverage this insight.
+Second, the mechanism of producing high sample dispersion among similar experimental units applies very broadly, and the stratified structure of coupling designs is not essential to leverage this insight.
 Alternative designs that do not partition units into groups, but still assign highly dispersed treatments to similar units, may be possible and could offer further efficiency improvements.
 Finally, integrating coupling designs with response-adaptive methods that update the treatment distribution over successive experimental waves is a promising avenue for combining the efficiency gains from both approaches.